puitiza/ecommerce/README.md

 4. Order service communicates with Product service to validate product availability and update inventory.
 5. Order service communicates with Payment service to process payment.
 6. Payment service communicates with payment gateway to process payment.
-7. Upon successful payment, Order service updates order status and publishes "order_completed" event to Kafka.
+7. Upon successful payment, Order service updates order status and publish "order_completed" event to Kafka.
-8. Producer service consumes "order_completed" event and generates a notification for the user.
+8. notification service consumes "order_completed" event and generates a notification for the user.
-9. Consumer service consumes the notification event and sends an email notification to the user.

 **Benefits of this microservices architecture:**